Whole life carbon conventions and simple tool

 Whole Life Carbon Conventions for New Homes

-Developed by the sector – comprising of developers, manufacturers and whole life carbon experts – the FHH Whole Life Carbon Conventions for New Homes aim to help businesses across the sector share and report whole life carbon assessments on a consistent basis.
+Developed by the sector – comprising of developers, manufacturers and whole life carbon experts – the Hub’s Whole Life Carbon Conventions for New Homes help businesses across the sector to share and report whole life carbon assessments on a consistent basis.

-- Drive consistency of WLC assessment outputs by agreeing the assumptions and conventions relevant for new homes sector.
+• Drive consistency of WLC assessment outputs by agreeing the assumptions, default material data and measurement conventions relevant for new homes sector.

-The Future Homes Carbon Assessment Tool focus is to estimate whole life carbon in a way that is consistent, quick, low cost and straightforward enough to drive significant uptake across the new homes sector.
+The Future Homes Carbon Assessment Tool estimates embodied and whole life carbon in a way that is consistent, quick, low cost and straightforward enough to drive significant uptake across the new homes sector.

 The Future Homes Carbon Assessment Tool: